flbu90/PointcloudSegmentation/README.md

 Gaussian Mixture models provide the best but also the worst scores.
 To address this problem, a cluster validation was developed that identifies the best clustering of multiple clustering candidates.

+Training is based on the Scannet Dataset.
+The test data was created with the Faro Focus LiDar Scanner.